-Childers, a rural town of 1350 people, is 60 km west of Hervey Bay and on the Bruce Highway north-west of Maryborough.
+Childers, a rural town, is 60 km west of Hervey Bay and on the Bruce Highway north-west of Maryborough.
 A fire in the Palace Hotel in 2000 brought it to national prominence.

 The origin of the name is obscure.
 It has been customarily ascribed to the politician Hugh Childers who served in the Victorian colonial government during 1851-58 and in British politics from 1860 until his death.
 Any physical connection to Queensland is unknown.
 An alternative explanation comes from the Isis River, south of Childers, as there once was a village named Childers near the Isis River in Oxfordshire, England, and there is little doubt that the Queensland River was named after England's.
 It is possible that the village's name was also transferred to Queensland.